 - 2.1.
 We believe that all our customers have the right to be respected.
 We also believe that our employees have this same right.
 Through this policy, we aim to: - Deal fairly, honestly, consistently and appropriately with all customer contacts, believing that all have the right to be heard, understood and respected. - Be open and transparent in our dealings with all customers, including those whose actions we may consider unacceptable. - Avoid raising expectations beyond what we can reasonably be expected to deliver. - Define unacceptable actions and outline the process to be followed when dealing with customers who behave in an unacceptable manner. - Provide an accessible service whilst retaining the right to restrict or change access to our service where we consider a customer's actions to be unacceptable. - Ensure that other customers and employees do not suffer any disadvantage from service users who act in an unacceptable manner. - 2.2.
-The term staff includes direct employees of Association, its Management Committee members, contractors, consultants and agents.
 Engagement includes all forms of contact including verbal (over the phone, in person, etc.), written (letters, emails, online forms, etc.) as well as contact at events, etc. It also extends to anything published on social media. - 2.3.
-This policy should be read in conjunction with the Association's Complaints Handling Procedures and Customer Services Standards Policy.
 This policy covers anyone who engages with the Association (customer, employee, contractor, Governing Body Members, or any other stakeholders).